mainkoon81/oo-Study-MCMC-R-II/README.md

  - What's your Problem?
    - We want to know most likely configuration of layers under the ground.
+   - Noisy data: We don't believe the data collected coz..the measured data values are assumed to be contaminated.
      <img src="https://user-images.githubusercontent.com/31917400/76699516-fc7e6400-66a5-11ea-91e7-30112c354974.jpg" />

+   - We are not sure about data, so we are not sure about the parameter distribution of course...perhaps, we have to sample all possible parameter distributions..

    - __Dataset:__ gravity observation data
      - ![formula](https://render.githubusercontent.com/render/math?math=\d_i)=d(![formula](https://render.githubusercontent.com/render/math?math=\x_i))=![formula](https://render.githubusercontent.com/render/math?math=g'(\x_i)) where `g(x)` is the vertical component of the gravity.